-When $C-c \ C-1$ is called with a C-u prefix argument, a link to a file will be inserted and you may use file name completion to select the name of the file.
-The path to the file is inserted relative to the directory of the current org file, if the linked file is in the current directory or in a subdirectory of it.
-Otherwise an absolute path, if possible with '~/' for your home directory is used.
+When C-c C-1 is called with a C-u prefix argument, a link to a file will be inserted and you may use file name completion to select the name of the file.
+The path to the file is inserted relative to the directory of the current org file, if the linked file is in the current directory or in a subdirectory of it, or if the path is written relative to the current directory using '...'.
+Otherwise an absolute path is used, if possible with ' $\sim$ '' for your home directory.
 You can force an absolute path with two C-u prefixes.

-$C{-}c$ $C{-}l$ with cursor on existing link
+C-c C-1 with cursor on existing link